sam-w-yellin/volatile-int-blog/content/posts/dependency-inversion-c.md

 ```

 ## The Cost of Indirection
 While this abstraction is very low cost, it is not *zero* cost.
-We need to dereferenc our function pointer, which incurs a small runtime cost each time we log.
-For almost all applications, this is completely negligable.
+We need to dereference our function pointer, which incurs a small runtime cost each time we log.
+For almost all applications, this is completely negligible.

 ## Other Options
 What are the other options for tackling this sort of problem?
 There's a few options.